Kalp22/StoReaders/readme.md

 ## Description

-stoReaders is a web application that provides users with a seamless and interactive experience for reading and sharing stories.
+StoReaders is a web application that provides users with a seamless and interactive experience for reading and sharing stories.
 It offers a wide range of fictional stories across various genres, allowing users to explore and enjoy captivating narratives.

 ## Features